ChasingUX/jesse-site/source/work/fontreach.md

 <span class="Caption--faux">FontReach Gradient Swatches</span>

 **FontReach is an infinite experience.** If a user has nowhere to go, they generally leave.
 While FontReach is a simple search tool, it invites exploration through continuous querying.
-For example, let’s say a user comes to FontReach with the goal of identifying usage for the font ‘Helvetica Neue.’
-After seeing the list of domains that use it, the user clicks on a domain to see the complete stack of fonts it uses, which leads to additional insights.
-Keyboard contorls throughout also invite continued browsing.
+For example, a user comes to FontReach with the goal of identifying usage for the font ‘Helvetica Neue.’
+After seeing the list of domains that utilize it, the user clicks on a domain to see the complete stack of fonts it uses.
+This leads to additional insights.
+Keyboard controls also invite continued browsing.
 Creating experiences that encourage continued browsing leads to a highly enjoyable, almost addictive experience.

 <a class="enlarge" href="/assets/images/projects/fontreach/helvetica-neue.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/fontreach/helvetica-neue.jpg">